Tourist Trips: Philadelphia and the Quaker Colonies

 Thousand Islands: U.S. Side

-The Lake Ontario towns of Sackets Harbor, Clayton and Alexandria Bay are about the same size, had much the same early history, but are demonstrating quite a different present and future direction.
+The Lake Ontario towns of Sackets Harbor, Clayton, and Alexandria Bay is about the same size, had much the same early history, but are demonstrating quite a different present and future direction.

 Kingston: Birthplace of Canada

 Kingston is where modern Canada began.
 Sadly, the capital has moved upstream to Ottawa, and commerce has migrated downstream to Toronto.
 It has the air of genteel poverty while looking prosperous.

 Great Bend: Joseph Smith Translates the Golden Plates

 Joseph Smith announced he discovered the Golden Plates of Mormonism near Palmyra, NY.
 He spent three years translating them at his wife's home in Great Bend, Pennsylvania.

 Wilkes-Barre, Site of the Wyoming Massacre

 Wilkes-Barre has certainly seen better days, but if you speed by without knowing its past, you are missing a lot.